pyeventsourcing/eventsourcing/docs/topics/projections.rst

         orders()

-Such a system of application processes could be deployed with a single thread or in a huge cluster.
+The definition of a system is scale-independent: such a system of application processes could be deployed with a single thread or in a huge cluster.

 Examples